 Students in good academic standing at Indiana University who are not majoring in journalism are eligible to apply to the certificate program.
-Students must file an application with the School of Journalism, which can be found on the Journalism Web site.
+Students must file an application with IU Journalism, which can be found on the IU Journalism Web site.

-To be considered for admission, students must have completed 26 credit hours with a minimum 2.2 cumulative grade point average (FX and WF will be calculated as F), including the following:
+To be considered for admission, students must have completed 26 credit hours with a minimum 2.2 cumulative grade point average (FX and WF will be calculated as F), including the following: 1.
+One of these three journalism courses with a grade of C or higher

-- 1. One of these three journalism courses with a grade of C or higher - J 110 Foundations of Journalism and Mass Communications - J 200 Reporting, Writing, and Editing I - J 210 Visual Communication - 2.
-English composition with a grade of ${\bf C}$ or higher (or exemption) See Foundations - 3.
-One mathematical modeling course with a grade of Cor higher (or exemption) See Foundations - 4.
-One semester of a foreign language See World Language and Cultures
+- J 110 Foundations of Journalism and Mass Communications

+- J 200 Reporting, Writing, and Editing I

+- J 210 Visual Communication

+2. English composition with a grade of C or higher (or exemption) See Foundations

+3. One mathematical modeling course with a grade of Cor higher (or exemption) See Foundations

+4. One semester of a foreign language See World Language and Cultures